The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

-This template now has a lightweight (simplied) version.
-Visit it at Lightweight proforma invoice format.
+This template now has a lightweight (simplified) version.
+Visit it at Lightweight Proforma Invoice Format (c7039).

 - To specify the location of the list of valid entries, do one of the following:

-- If the list is in the current worksheet, enter a reference to your list in the Source box or click in the Source box and then select your list in the current spreadsheet to populate the reference automatically.
+- If the list is in the current worksheet, enter a reference to the list in the "Source" box, or click in the Source box and then select your list in the current spreadsheet to populate the reference automatically.

-- If the list is on a different worksheet, enter the name that you defined for your list in the Source box.
+- If the list is on a different worksheet, enter the name of the list into the "Source" box.

 - Make sure that the In-cell dropdown check box is selected.